 Digital Transformation to Save the Planet

 Most people speak of digital transformation mainly in the context of business dimensions.
-They equate digital transformation with the development of new competencies that give rise to the capability to be more agile, innovative, people-oriented, streamlined, customer-centric, and every other trait needed to change the old order and take the business into new service- and information-driven revenues.
+They equate digital transformation with the development of new competencies.
+These give rise to the capability to be more agile, innovative, people-oriented, streamlined, customer-centric, and every other trait needed to change the old order and take the business into new service- and information-driven revenues.
 Digital transformation strategies are formulated in a market environment with a high level of commoditization.

-More than Business
+Corporate Social Responsibility is More than Business

 Digital transformation has helped lessen the waste and pollution in the workplace.
 Companies have espoused paperless offices as well as streamlined processes.
 Paperless meetings have also become the norm in these companies.

 Another tangible benefit of digital transformation is the scaling back on the use of paper.
 Whether through Salesforce’s invention of Cloud Computing or Cloud storage/service providers like Dell or Microsoft Azure, these companies have contributed significantly to the elimination of the use of paper and the cost of storage and shredding.
 Further, businesses such as Dropbox also gave everyone the convenience of accessing documents from anywhere and in a paperless manner.
-The documents are instantaneously available and there is no need to print them
+The documents are instantaneously available and there is no need to print them.

 New processes affect the way people think.
 Digital technologies are collaborative in nature.
 These include working on the cloud, information passing, messaging with file transfer facilities.
 These technologies are also media dependent, with videos, infographics, charts, audio, text snippets, and others.
-These transformations did not necessarily begin with any business oriented transformation.
+These transformations did not necessarily begin with any business-oriented transformation.
 When the iPad and iPhone became popular, rules for bring-your-own-device (BYOD) were created and implemented allowing people to use their choice of devices for the office.
 The use of smartphones started in civilian life and was integrated into the business process because it proved to be more efficient.

 Digital technologies have permeated the personal lives of people.
 It introduced evolutions and changes in government and society.
 Technological evolutions and technologies have become part of everyone’s lifestyle, from the use of the cloud, artificial intelligence, mobility, and the Internet of Things.
 They have reshaped the way people think and act, including the way they approach problems and challenges.

-For the Social Good
+Corporate Social Responsibility: Always for the Social Good

 A company coming from a first world country needs to address these social concerns and help potential customers.
 In so doing, helping others can lead to new opportunities.
 Addressing these issues help the population and in so doing, also help create an environment where the people can buy the company’s products.
 There is a thick bond connecting social responsibility and economic opportunities.
 Digital transformation can help jumpstart the local economy, allowing them to skip some parts of social development.
 These technologies can include solar energy mini-grids, drones for mapping, and cloud computing for studying clean water solutions.